freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-269-polynomials-with-at-least-one-integer-root/index.md

 ---
-title: Problem 269: Polynomials with at least one integer root
+title: Polynomials with at least one integer root
 ---
 ## Problem 269: Polynomials with at least one integer root